Belgium

 Controlled foreign companies (CFCs)

-The Belgian CFC regime has been introduced in 2017 as part of the EU Anti-Tax Avoidance Directive (hereafter “ATAD directive”).
-The first version of the CFC regime taxed non-distributed income arising from non-genuine arrangements which have been put in place for the essential purpose of obtaining a tax advantage (transactional approach).
+The Belgian CFC regime was introduced in 2017 as part of the EU Anti-Tax Avoidance Directive (ATAD).
+The first version of the CFC regime taxed non-distributed income arising from non-genuine arrangements that have been put in place for the essential purpose of obtaining a tax advantage (transactional approach).
 Basically, this approach required that the significant people functions generating the CFC income were located in Belgium.

 A foreign company qualifies as a CFC if both the participation and the taxation condition are met:

-• The participation condition is met if the Belgian taxpayer by itself or together with associated companies holds a direct or indirect participation of more than 50% of the voting rights, or owns directly or indirectly more than 50% of capital or is entitled to receive more than 50% of the profits of that entity.
-A permanent establishment (“PE”) of a Belgian taxpayer is deemed to fulfil this condition.
+- The participation condition is met if the Belgian taxpayer, whether or not together with its ‘associated companies’ (as specifically defined), holds a participation of more than 50% of the voting rights, owns more than 50% of capital, or is entitled to receive more than 50% of the profits of that entity.
+A PE of a Belgian taxpayer is deemed to fulfil this condition.

 If the foreign entity (or PE) qualifies as a CFC, the amount of income/profit to be allocated to the Belgian taxpayer needs to be calculated/assessed according to Belgian accounting and tax rules (recalculation is thus necessary).
 The foreign profits are then allocated to the Belgian taxpayer taking into account the following parameters:

-• the profits must be limited in proportion to the part of the profits that is not distributed;
+- The profits must be limited in proportion to the part of the profits that is not distributed by the CFC.

-• the profits are proportionally to be allocated based on the taxpayer’s direct controlling interest in the CFC.
-This implies that only CFCs with a direct participation could trigger a possible taxation.
+- The profits are proportionally to be allocated based on the taxpayer’s direct controlling interest in the CFC.

 For the additional taxable basis in Belgium, a tax credit of the foreign tax effectively paid would be available.